Hiker at Moraine Lake in Banff National Park, Alberta, Canada

 Canadians are ready to embrace warmer weather and head out on summer road trips.
 Purchasing travel insurance may be an obvious consideration when flying to another country, but it's also essential when exploring within Canada.

-Many Ontarians incorrectly assume that their Ontario Health Insurance Plan (OHIP) will cover any unforeseen medical expenses when visiting another province or territory.
+Many Ontarians mistakenly believe that their Ontario Health Insurance Plan (OHIP) will cover any unforeseen medical expenses incurred while visiting another province or territory.
 While your provincial plan covers some medical care, it doesn’t include many medical expenses.
 If your travels take you outside of Ontario, it’s essential to know what’s covered and what isn’t under OHIP.

 Unexpected situations can arise anytime, anywhere, so it’s essential to get travel insurance before you go for peace of mind.
 We asked our CAA Travel Insurance experts for advice on Canadian vacations and health coverage, and here is what they had to say.